-Meanwhile, in Limbo, Doyle and Iric finally begin to work together just so they can survive where they are at and the monsters attacking them.
+Meanwhile, in Limbo, Doyle, and Iric finally begin to work together just so they can survive where they are at and the monsters attacking them.

 Back at Strange Academy’s cafeteria Calvin Morse is bullied by some random students.

-After school all the students go back to their dorms.
-Meanwhile Doctor Voodoo holds a meeting with the Strange Academy staff to talk about who while, outside a few instances, the students did well on their first day but the staff needs to remember to refrain from doing things like Magik pulled in her class.
+After school, all the students go back to their dorms.
+Meanwhile, Doctor Voodoo holds a meeting with the Strange Academy staff to talk about who while, outside a few instances, the students did well on their first day but the staff needs to remember to refrain from doing things like Magik pulled in her class.

 Zelma brings up how Emily is already questioning the cost of Strange Academy.
 Doctor Voodoo wonders how Zelma answered the question.
 Zelma says the staff already took care of the cost but is not comfortable about lying to the students since they are likely to be asked the question again.
-Rather than talking about it further Doctor Voodoo ends the staff meeting.
+Rather than talking about it further, Doctor Voodoo ends the staff meeting.

-As all the students talk about how their day went Iric and Doyle are suddenly transported into the dorm from Limbo by Magik, who is off panel.
+As all the students talk about how their day went Iric and Doyle are suddenly transported into the dorm from Limbo by Magik, who is off-panel.
 End of issue.

 The Good: Building off the foundation created by the first issue Strange Academy #2 does not miss a beat with placing the pillars of this story.
 That is done successfully by showing us what life as a student at Strange Academy is like.
-Giving us a day in the life of a student allowed us to get a better idea at the purpose this series is driving towards.
-In the process we get several sub-plots and character arcs being set-up that will be driving the interest of this series moving forward.
+Giving us a day in the life of a student allowed us to get a better idea of the purpose this series is driving towards.
+In the process, we get several sub-plots and character arcs being set-up that will be driving the interest of this series moving forward.